Rule Engine Explained: Smarter Rewards, Happier Customers

 Location-based rules are an excellent way to connect with customers in the real world.
 A geo-fencing rule uses a customer's device location to trigger a specific action.

-For example, a rule can be set to send a push notification offering a special discount "IF a customer enters within a 1-mile radius of the store."
+For example, a rule can be set to send a push notification offering a special discount "If a customer enters within a 1-mile radius of the store."
 This type of real-time, context-aware rule execution can drive foot traffic and increase impulse purchases.

 Refer a Friend